 So, did Vince Colletta ruin Jack Kirby’s art?
 Well, he didn’t do it any favors, but it’s hard to truly ruin Kirby art.

 That’s my story and I’m sticking to it.
-(Except and unless when I am appropriately corrected!)
+(Except and unless I am corrected!)

 If you are interested in learning more about inking and what it brings to the page, there are many good books out there.
 For most people, I recommend The Art of Comic Book Inking, Third Edition by Gary Martin, with Steve Rude and Vitali Iakovlev (2019 expanded edition).